Google co-founder Brin opens family office in Singapore

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Singapore is also widely seen as having received a boost from long-running turbulence in rival financial hub Hong Kong.

-According to the documents filed with the regulator, the Singapore office of Mr Brin's US-based Bayshore Global Management will mainly focus on managing family investments.

-The office of Mr Brin, 47, is named after North Bayshore, the area of Mountain View, California where Google has its headquarters.

-Mr Brin and Larry Page co-founded the internet search engine - now a unit of parent company Alphabet - in 1998.
-They stepped down from their roles at the helm of Alphabet in 2019.
+Mr Brin co-founded search giant Google - now a unit of Alphabet - with Larry Page in 1998.
+As the company expanded globally, Singapore became a regional hub and the pair reportedly visited the city in 2016 to meet its leaders and learn about its development.

+While the men have stepped away from active management of the company, they still own super-voting shares giving them control.

+Bayshore's Singapore filings show its primary activity will be family office related.
+The office takes its name from North Bayshore - the section of Mountain View, California where Google has its headquarters.

+Its Singapore unit is held through a holding company named Parachute Capital (SGP), which also lists Ms Young as a director.

+Representatives for Alphabet and Bayshore did not immediately reply to requests for comment.

 BT is now on Telegram!